PseudoDevs/IamGhost/abcmd4.md

-Last updated: 2024-04-08 13:56:53
+Last updated: 2024-04-08 13:57:26
-Random Quote: I'm pretty much the master of handling things completely wrong. - Alex Vause
+Random Quote: He would have killed me but for Howland Reed.  -  Eddard Stark